benmort/rciceberg/README.md

 ## Background

-After a [rejection from Kickstarter](http://techcrunch.com/2012/10/07/the-story-of-lockitron-crowdfunding-without-kickstarter/), we decided to follow in the footsteps of [App.net](https://app.net/) and make our own crowdfunding site for [Lockitron](https://lockitron.com).
+After a [rejection from Kickstarter](http://techcrunch.com/2012/10/07/the-story-of-rc_iceberg-crowdfunding-without-kickstarter/), we decided to follow in the footsteps of [App.net](https://app.net/) and make our own crowdfunding site for [rc_iceberg](https://rc_iceberg.com).
 We've been absolutely blown away by the response.
 As a first step in what will hopefully be a long history of giving back, we have decided to open source the crowdfunding platform that got us here.
-Please send questions, comments, or concerns to [hello@lockitron.com](mailto:hello@lockitron.com)!
+Please send questions, comments, or concerns to [hello@rc_iceberg.com](mailto:hello@rc_iceberg.com)!

 Selfstarter is a starting point.
-We made some specific choices with Selfstarter for Lockitron and we recommend you tailor it for your project:
+We made some specific choices with Selfstarter for rc_iceberg and we recommend you tailor it for your project:

 * We use Amazon Payments for payments.
 You can use [Stripe](https://stripe.com) or [WePay](https://www.wepay.com/).
 We used Kickstarter's awesome ```amazon_flex_pay``` gem.
 * We collect multi-use tokens from customers with Amazon Payments - this lets us collect payment information without charging the customer until we are ready to ship